paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-two.md

-The process around dependency version discovery, retrieval, possible compilation, and metadata storage should be carried out through a set of Dependencies-team maintained Github actions and workflows.
+The process around dependency version discovery, retrieval, possible compilation, and metadata storage should be carried out through a set of Tooling-team maintained Github actions and workflows.
 The workflows will leverage dependency-specific code outlined in [RFC 0000: Phase 1](https://github.com/paketo-buildpacks/rfcs/blob/dependency-management-step-one/text/dependencies/rfcs/0000-dependency-management-phase-one.md) and will live in a common location to be reused across buildacks.

+The automation outlined in this RFC is designed to keep some "source of truth" for the latest supported dependency versions and metadata up to date.
+If the "source of truth" for dependency versions and metadata eventually changes in the project from the `buildpack.toml`, the details of this RFC can still be applied to keeping that new location updated.

 ## Motivation